devdoc/SublimeLinter-jslint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

 Linter Settings can be of use when you want to control the default behaviour of `jslint` globally for all files.
 The `args` linter setting can be used to specify options that will be passed to `jslint` on every run.
 For example, if you want to increase the maximum number of errors `jslint` will process from the default 50 to 100, you can add `"args": "--maxerr=100"` to the `jslint` section in SublimeLinter User settings.
 To list all supported options, run `jslint` without options from a command prompt.
-You may want to refer to the [readme](https://npmjs.org/package/jslint#readme) for the `jslint` npm package, and to the [description of JSLint options](http://www.jslint.com/lint.html#options).
+You may want to refer to the [readme](https://npmjs.org/package/jslint#readme) for the `jslint` npm package, and to the [description of JSLint options][jslint-options].

+Please note that options can also be specified

+- in a file called `.jslintrc` written in JSON format, specifying options as key-value pairs (refer to [description of JSLint options][jslint-options] for specifics on valid keys and values)
+    * globally, by placing the file in the user's home directory
+    * for directories or hierarchies of directories (please refer to SublimeLinter's [documentation for the config_file attribute][config_file] to understand where SublimeLinter will search for `.jslintrc`)
-Please note that options can also be specified for individual files by using inline [JSLint directives](http://www.jslint.com/lint.html#options) in the JavaScript files to be linted.
+- by inline [JSLint directives](http://www.jslint.com/lint.html#options) in the JavaScript files to be linted.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: